pubnub/pubnub-mcp-server/resources/sdk_docs/unity_message-actions.md

 ### Returns

 GetMessageActions() returns PNGetMessageActionsResult:
-- MessageActions (List<PNMessageActionItem>): List of Message Actions.
+- Message Actions (List<PNMessageActionItem>): List of message actions.
 - More (MoreInfo): Pagination info.

 PNMessageActionItem:
-- MessageTimetoken (long): Timetoken of the message.
+- MessageTimetoken (long): Timetoken associated with the message.
 - Action (PNMessageAction):
   - Type (string)
   - Value (string)
 - Uuid (string): UUID associated with the action.
-- ActionTimetoken (long): Timetoken of the action.
+- ActionTimetoken (long): Timetoken associated with the action.

 More:
-- Start (long): Timetoken denoting the start of the requested range.
+- Start (long): Start timetoken of the range.
-- End (long): Timetoken denoting the end of the requested range.
+- End (long): End timetoken of the range.
-- Limit (int): Number of Message Actions returned.
+- Limit (int): Number of actions returned.

 ```
 `1{**2    "MessageActions":